wolf-off/dom-di/README.md

       }
 ```

-  If you have done well, diReady will be called with control, with you want to provide
+  If you have done well, diReady will be called with the control in parameters